jamulussoftware/jamuluswebsite/wiki/en/Tips-Tricks-More.md

 Jamulus user [Chris Rimple](https://sourceforge.net/u/chrisrimple/profile/) has compiled a massive amount of information relating to [Remote Band Rehearsals](https://docs.google.com/document/d/1smcvsxdaaViPQvGMQHmah_6BQeqowhmGSFMHfnlY2FI/) (Google doc), which covers topics such as hardware and software configuration including examples and advice for newcomers to the field.
 He also includes a section on Jamulus in comparison to other solutions.

+##  Have a undisturbed session on any Server

+You can have a "private", undisturbed session with other people on any Server, including publically listed Servers, by simply soloing each other.
+You will then not be able to hear anyone else if they enter your Server (note that this does not stop them from hearing you, using the chat function, or seeing your profile information).

 ##  Using Jamulus audio in Zoom (or other) meeting apps

 Several users have reported success allowing a "virtual audience" for a Jamulus session by using [JACK audio](https://jackaudio.org) to route the Jamulus signal through JackRouter to the target application (in this case, Zoom meetings).